 What follows are definitions and a suggested constitution outline.
 A constitution essentially states who you are as an organization, how you function, how you operate and how you make decisions.
-You should keep a copy of your organization's constitution on file in the Dean of Students as well as with your organization's files and with your
+You should keep a copy of your organization's constitution on file in the Dean of Students as well as with your organization's files and with your organization advisor.
+A constitution strongly encouraged but not required.
+It is encouraged because it helps future members and executives to structure the group towards the objectives of the organization.

 - Constitution: A document of fundamental laws & principals that prescribes the nature, functions, and limits of your organization. - By-Laws: Secondary set of laws or rules governing internal affairs of an organization, not included in the Constitution, which are of such importance that they cannot be changed without using formal procedure but are more easily amended than the Constitution.
-By-laws may detail member responsibilities, meeting times, location, attendance requirements, etc. - Amendments: A formal statement of a revision or change to the constitution or by-laws
+By-laws may detail

+- member responsibilities, meeting times, location, attendance requirements, etc. - Amendments: A formal statement of a revision or change to the constitution or by-laws